-Outrageous, controversial, funny – whatever you make of the campaigns themselves they are incredibly successful, going viral on the internet as soon as they are uploaded to YouTube.
+Outrageous, controversial, funny – whatever you make of the campaigns themselves, they are incredibly successful, going viral on the internet as soon as they are uploaded to YouTube.

-Paddy Power – Fan Outrage
+Betfred – Fan Outrage

 They did not disappoint.
-In July 2019, Huddersfield Town released their new kit.
+In July 2019, Huddersfield Town released its new kit.
 But did it go down well?
 Let’s say, No. What it did do was create outrage from the fans, leading to a huge social media outcry.

 However, this did not satisfy the FA, who fined Huddersfield Town £50,000 for misconduct in September 2019.
 Ouch, now that’s a big slap on the wrist.
-But, it sure did generate a huge amount of interest.
+But it sure did generate a huge amount of interest.

-Paddy Power – Polar Bear
+Betfred – Polar Bear

 Well, they approached this sensitive subject head-on.
 They released an ad of them spray-painting a polar bear in the Russian Arctic with an England flag.
 All set off with the strapline ‘England Till I Die’.

-Paddy Power – Hollywood Sign
+Betfred – Hollywood Sign

-Now, there’s making a statement, then there’s making a big statement.
-How does a 270ft long, 50ft high, homage to the famous Hollywood sign sound for size?
+Now, there’s making a statement; then, there’s making a big statement.
+How does a 270ft long, 50ft high homage to the famous Hollywood sign sound for size?

 Well, that is exactly what they built on Cleeve Hill; high above Cheltenham racecourse in 2010.
 The punters loved it, but that wasn’t the reaction of racecourse officials or Channel 4.
 This left them seething at the audacity of the bookmakers’ nerve and worried about upsetting major sponsors.

 Even so, it didn’t stop them from repeating the stunt.
-The following September they erected the huge Hollywood-style sign beside Celtic Manor Golf Course for the Ryder Cup.
-But this time, it caused such a stink that the bookmakers were eventually forced to dismantle the structure, after incurring the wrath of Celtic Manor Resort owner Sir Terry Matthews.
+The following September, they erected the huge Hollywood-style sign beside Celtic Manor Golf Course for the Ryder Cup.
+But this time, it caused such a stink that the bookmakers were eventually forced to dismantle the structure after incurring the wrath of Celtic Manor Resort owner Sir Terry Matthews.

 They scored a bit of an own goal when Danish striker, Nicklas Bendtner, got a little more than a slap on the wrist.
-Bendtner was fined an astonishing 100,000 euros (around £80,000) and banned for one competitive international fixture when he pulled up his shirt to reveal lucky green ‘Paddy Power’ branded underwear during Denmark’s game against Portugal in the European Cup.
+Bendtner was fined an astonishing 100,000 euros (around £80,000) and banned for one competitive international fixture when he pulled up his shirt to reveal lucky green ‘Betfred’ branded underwear during Denmark’s game against Portugal in the European Cup.

-But, easily their safest bet was to cut a deal with the world’s greatest point for pound boxer that ever lived, Floyd Mayweather.
-I mean, who on earth is going to try to slap a fine on him.
+But, easily, their safest bet was to cut a deal with the world’s greatest point-for-pound boxer that ever lived, Floyd Mayweather.
+I mean, who on earth is going to try to slap a fine on him?

 So when Mayweather came out of retirement in 2017 for a one-off showcase fight with Conor McGregor, the whole world was watching.
-On the day of the weigh-in, Mayweather drops his pants and boom… Paddy Pants.
+On the day of the weigh-in, Mayweather drops his pants, and boom… Paddy Pants.
 Who knows where the Paddy Pants will appear next?

-Let’s start with their Euro 2012 themed spots for the ‘We Hear You” campaign which pokes fun at a traditional Ukrainian clay pipe – the zozicula.
+Let’s start with their Euro 2012-themed spots for the ‘We Hear You” campaign, which pokes fun at a traditional Ukrainian clay pipe – the zozicula.
 The ad features a giant zozulica being placed on top of a car after a Facebook comment expressing concern that the giant vuvuzela from a previous campaign could be banned.

-Paddy Power – Stallions Or Mares?
+Betfred – Stallions Or Mares?

 Uh-oh… here they come again…!
 Lots of people got “crossed” when they asked viewers to guess if a series of ladies attending the races on Ladies’ Day at the Cheltenham Festival were ‘stallions or mares’.

-Banned or not the ad has been viewed over 1,741,034 times with twice as many “likes” than “dislikes”.
+Banned or not, the ad has been viewed over 1,741,034 times with twice as many “likes” than “dislikes”.

-Paddy Power – Tranquilise The Chavs
+Betfred – Tranquilise The Chavs

 It seems that the PP team just can’t leave Cheltenham alone, but being described as ‘shameless’ when they created an advertising campaign promising to ‘tranquilize chavs’ at the Cheltenham Festival, was the water off the proverbial duck’s back.

-Paddy Power – Blind Football Players
+Betfred – Blind Football Players

-Paddy Power – Uffington Horse
+Betfred – Uffington Horse

 The attention-grabbing feat took place in the strictest secrecy and total darkness over six hours at night before the early morning light revealed all.
-To complete this unique operation, five separate pieces of canvas were cut and over 200 meters of canvas used to create the 110ft tall and 200ft wide sham jockey.
+To complete this unique operation, five separate pieces of canvas were cut, and over 200 meters of canvas were used to create the 110ft tall and 200ft wide sham jockey.

-From Bruce Grobbelaar shocking a lucky punter by jumping out of his fridge, to more recent forays into the world of undercover stunting – a band of England football squad look-alikes raving in a Ukrainian forest.
-We even had a nasty old lady repeatedly telling Grand National Jockey, Ruby Walsh, that he is “a dickhead” in a café before the race.
+From Bruce Grobbelaar shocking a lucky punter by jumping out of his fridge to more recent forays into the world of undercover stunting – a band of England football squad look-alikes raving in a Ukrainian forest.
+We even had a nasty old lady repeatedly telling Grand National Jockey Ruby Walsh that he is “a dickhead” in a café before the race.
 In their own words – “It’s a formula that the customer appreciates.”